MicrosoftDocs/win32-pr.de-de/desktop-src/SecCrypto/certificate-issuername.md

 ## <a name="property-value"></a>Eigenschaftswert

-Eine Zeichenfolge, die den Namen des Zertifikat Ausstellers enthält.
+Zeichenfolge, die den Namen des Zertifikatausstellers enthält.

 ## <a name="requirements"></a>Anforderungen